MatinKhajavi/DS-STAR/README.md

 # DS-STAR
-Implementation of the paper "DS-STAR: Data Science Agent via Iterative Planning and Verification".
+Implementation of the paper "DS-STAR: A state-of-the-art versatile data science agent".
 The system follows the paper's multi-agent pipeline to analyze tabular/JSON/markdown data, plan an analysis, implement code, verify sufficiency, and auto-debug until a final answer is produced.

 ## Project structure
 ```